 The systems we use to explain what we’re doing have to be identifiable by sound.
 That being said, always make sure that what you’re studying, in theory, is understood well and that you can HEAR IT (and I mean away from your instrument).

 Now go on, knock yourself out, and read the articles below in order.

 That’s a biggie!
 So here’s your quick guide to sorting it all out:

 We build chords from the scales covered in the previous section.
 So make sure you’re familiar with scales before attempting to build chords from them:

 After understanding blues stuff, it’s important to get accustomed to “how chords move to on another”, here’s the guide:

-If you already know some stuff about chords, then the “No Nonsense Guides” are a great way to get into free jazz guitar theory without being overwhelmed with too many notes, scales, modes, etc. In fact it’s some sort of simplification of some of theory’s intermediate concepts.
+If you already know some stuff about chords, then the “No-Nonsense Guides” are a great way to get into free jazz guitar theory without being overwhelmed with too many notes, scales, modes, etc. In fact, it’s some sort of simplification of some of the theory’s intermediate concepts.
 (Not completely for beginners, yet not too advanced).

 Last but not least, how to play on dom7 chords … from the most basic mixolydian all the way to very complex altered sounds:

 Lessons from the blog!